 |Flower Tears||Tears that fell from the Flower Faces.|

-Interesting though, the unused variant of Biting Plant Flower looks like a flower that bloomed.
-Forbidden Mushroom has its icon looking like the mushroom you get from event "Red+Blue=?", using it has no apparent effect.
-Grandpa's Bracelet is an item you collect only at the end, so you can't see it in your inventory, suggesting that you could continue playing even after finishing your main quest.
+Interestingly enough, the unused variant of Biting Plant Flower looks like a flower that bloomed.
+Forbidden Mushroom's icon looks like the mushroom you get from the event "Red+Blue=?"; using it has no apparent effect.
+Grandpa's Bracelet is an item you collect only at the end, so you can't see it in your inventory, suggesting that originally you could continue playing even after finishing the main quest.